kenjura/system8/docs/character/classes/psion.md

 - [Portal][Portal]
 - [Time Warp][TimeWarp] (time hop, etc.md)
 - [Warp Bubble][WarpBubble]
+- Space warping as a means of dissolving molecular bonds

 Example ([Portal][Portal]):
 - At-will, swift, concentration; you create two portals, both within line of sight and effect.
 Each is linked to the other.
 Whatever passes through one comes out the other, with momentum intact (relative to the portal.md).
 The portals are large enough for a projectile, a Tiny creature, or a Small creature using Acrobatics.